MahaThafar/OncologyTT-Datasets/README.md

 # OncologyTT-Datasets
 ### Oncology Therapeutic Targets (OncologyTT) datasets
-#### a collection of drugs and target genes associated with 13 cancer types.
+### a collection of drugs and target genes associated with 13 cancer types.

 ![alt text](https://github.com/MahaThafar/OncologyTT-Datasets/blob/main/OncologyTT_logo.png)
 ---
+### This work has been submitted, but we will keep updating this repository to enrich the datasets by adding more cancer types, more target-genes, and more features.
+If you have any suggestions, feel free to open an issue.
 > OncologyTT Datasets have been created for research purposes to contribute to Oncology research, more specifically "Identifying novel therapeutic targets to treat cancer".